shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 The Border Gateway Protocol (BGP) is ubiquitously used for inter-domain routing.
 However, it lacks built-in security validation on whether its UPDATE information is legitimate {{RFC4272}}.
 This poses concerns regarding prefix hijacking, where unauthorized announcements of prefixes can occur, simulating legitimate Multiple Origin AS (MOAS).

-Unfortunately, the current route origin registry, such as Internet Routing Registry (IRR) {{RFC1786}} and Resource Public Key Infrastructure (RPKI) {{RFC6480}}, are not effective in distinguishing between legitimate MOAS and prefix hijacking.
-There is a pressing need for an verifiable route origin registry that can support registration and protection of legitimate MOAS, thereby mitigating the threats posed by prefix hijacking to the routing infrastructure.
+Unfortunately, the current route origin registry, such as Internet Routing Registry (IRR) {{RFC2622}} and Resource Public Key Infrastructure (RPKI) {{RFC6480}}, are not effective in distinguishing between legitimate MOAS and prefix hijacking.
+There is a pressing need for a verifiable route origin registry that can support registration and protection of legitimate MOAS, thereby mitigating the threats posed by prefix hijacking to the routing infrastructure.

 This document analyzes multiple scenarios involving MOAS events and identifies limitations inherent in the current route origin registry mechanisms.
 The intent is to provide guidance and insights to network operators, researchers, and policymakers aimed at enhancing the security and resilience of the global routing infrastructure.